 You also want to serve white wines at the correct temperature- don’t just serve them as cold as humanly possible or pull a bottle out of the fridge at the beginning of the night and leave it out to get warm.
 If a wine is too cold the flavors will be suppressed and you won’t necessarily get the best taste, but if it’s too warm any less than desirable flavors will be more obvious.
 You can leave your wine in the refrigerator, but guests might forget about it if they’re serving themselves.
 If you prefer to leave the wine out, you can use a wine bottle chiller, a bucket of ice and water, or a wine chiller stick.

 Once you have your wines purchased and decanted/chilled, you still have to serve them.
 Don’t spend a fortune on glassware.
 Yes, certain types of glasses can enhance the taste of certain wines.
 But are you hosting a party for a bunch of sommeliers who will notice the difference?
 I’m guessing not.
 Don’t worry about buying all new specialty wine glasses for the party.
 Just use what you have or get some from Amazon or Target for not a lot of cash.
-If you have a bunch of wine glasses from various wine tastings, don’t be afraid to pull those out even though they don’t match.
+If you have a bunch of wine glasses from various wine tastings, pull those out even though they don’t match.
 The different logos will inspire conversations and even help people make connections when they discover they’ve been to the same places.

 And the most important thing is- have fun!
 Your guests are there for you, so stress out beforehand if you must, but relax and enjoy the party once it starts.